-We provide a few features to ease API testing.
+The API provides a few features to ease API testing.
 These features are described below.

-We provide a test currency, with the following parameters:
+The API provides a test currency, with the following parameters:

 Phone Format: +800XXXXXXXX